eegsynth/eegsynth/doc/installation.md

 Start the EEGsynth modules: buffer, redis, and openbci2ft

-Add the FieldTrip python module to the PYTHONPATH, where $EEGSYNTHPATH is the eegsynth base folder.
+Add the FieldTrip Python module to the PYTHONPATH, where $EEGSYNTHPATH is the eegsynth base folder.
 ```
 export PYTHONPATH=$PYTHONPATH:$EEGSYNTHPATH/lib
 ```

-Then, in a python console:
+Then, in a Python console:
 ```
 import FieldTrip